Which devices support Samsung Pay?

 Samsung Pay is limited to the Galaxy S9, S9 Plus, S8, S8 Plus, S8 Active, Galaxy S7, S7 Edge, Galaxy S6, S6 Edge, S6 Edge Plus, Note 5, Gear S2, and the Galaxy J7 Pro.
 It also now works with Samsung’s smartwatch, the Gear S3 and the Gear Sport — and you don’t need to connect a Samsung phone for it to work.

 With the J7 Pro receiving support, Samsung has finally expanded its mobile payment system to non-flagship smartphones.
 Another budget device, the J7 Max, will receive Samsung Pay Mini, a lighter version of the software that is designed for online payments only.
 Both these phones are expected to become available in India starting in late June through mid-July, where the J series is very popular.
 Launching on those devices could be a way for the company to jump-start adoption in the country after recently launching the service there.

 Samsung Pay Mini

-Samsung has announced Samsung Pay Mini, a slimmed-down version of Samsung Pay designed to work on other Android phones, and not just those made by Samsung.
-Samsung Pay Mini will initially be available in South Korea, where the app will be ready to download over the coming few months.
+Samsung also launched Samsung Pay Mini, a slimmed-down version of Samsung Pay designed to work on other Android phones, and not just those made by Samsung.

 What’s the difference?
 Samsung Pay Mini is only for online payments.
 Offline payments, that’s those used in stores, will require ownership of a Samsung phone and the full Samsung Pay app.
 This is due to Samsung Pay Mini and phones not made by Samsung not supporting the MST hardware that allows Samsung devices to complete wireless payments at legacy payment terminals.